liamma06/SuperMario-Brawlstars/README.md

 9. Jump mechanics incorporate a spontaneous gravitational restriction on character's Y vector.

-10. Jump mechanics limit the frequency of jump instances in a given interval (specifically, users cannot hold jump indefinitely to avoid gravity).
+10. Jump mechanics limit the frequency of jump instances in a given interval (specifically, users cannot hold jump infinitely to avoid gravity).

 11. You are now ready to play.
 Have fun!!